-Alabama Content Areas Number Systems and Operations Algebra and Functions Data Analysis, Statistics, and Probability Geometry and Measurement Clusters Together, irrational numbers and rational numbers complete the real number system, representing all points on the number line, while there exist numbers beyond the real numbers called complex numbers.
+Alabama Content Areas Number Systems and Operations Algebra and Functions Data Analysis, Statistics, and Probability Geometry and Measurement Clusters • Together, irrational numbers and rational numbers complete the real number system, representing all points on the number line, while there exist numbers beyond the real numbers called complex numbers.
 Expressions can be rewritten in equivalent forms by using algebraic properties, including properties of addition, multiplication, and exponentiation, to make different characteristics or features visible.
 Analyze and solve linear equations and systems of two linear equations.
 Finding solutions to an equation, inequality, or system of equations or inequalities requires the checking of candidate solutions, whether generated analytically or graphically, to ensure that solutions are found and that those found are not extraneous.
 The structure of an equation or inequality (including, but not limited to, one-variable linear and quadratic equations, inequalities, and systems of linear equations in two variables) can be purposefully analyzed (with and without technology) to determine an efficient strategy to find a solution, if one exists, and then to justify the solution.
 Expressions, equations, and inequalities can be used to analyze and make predictions, both within mathematics and as mathematics is applied in different contexts - in particular, contexts that arise in relation to linear, quadratic, and exponential situations.
 Functions shift the emphasis from a point-by-point relationship between two variables (input/output) to considering an entire set of ordered pairs (where each first element is paired with exactly one second element) as an entity with its own features and characteristics.
-Graphs can be used to obtain exact or approximate solutions of equations, inequalities, and systems of equations and inequalities - including systems of linear equations (given or obtained by using technology).
-Functions can be described by using a variety of representations: mapping diagrams, function notation (e.g., f(x) = x2), recursive definitions, tables, and graphs.
-Functions that are members of the same family have distinguishing attributes (structure) common to all functions within that family.
-Functions model a wide variety of rea Investigate patterns of association in bivariate data.
+Graphs can be used to obtain exact or approximate solutions of equations, inequalities, and systems of equations and systems of linear and quadratic equations in two variables and systems of linear and quadratic equations in two variables and systems of linear and quadratic equations in two variables and systems of linear and quadratic equations in two variables and systems of linear and the emphases of the same family have distinguishing attributes (structure) common to all functions within that family.
+Functions model a wid Investigate patterns of association in bivariate data.
 Data arise from a context and come in two types: quantitative (continuous or discrete) and categorical.
 Technology can be used to "clean" and organize data, including very large data sets, into a useful and manageable structure - a first step in any analysis of data.
 The association between two categorical variables is typically represented by using two-way tables and segmented bar graphs.
 Data analysis techniques can be used to develop models of contextual situations and to generate and evaluate possible solutions to real problems involving those contexts.
 Mathematical and statistical reasoning about data can be used to evaluate conclusions and assess risks.
 Making and defending informed, data-based decisions is a characteristic of a quantitatively literate person.
 Two events are independent if the occurrence of one event does not affect the probability of the other event.
 Determining whether two events are independent can be used for finding and understanding probabilities.
 Conditional probabilities - that is, those probabilities that are "conditioned" by some known information - can be computed from data organized in contingency tables.
 Conditions or assumptions may affect the computation of a probability.
 Understand and apply the Pythagorean Theorem.